-To give a sense of the magnitudes involved, we calculate that the entry wage of a worker matched with a firm facing a local market that has an index of financial backwardness 50% above the median is 17.8 percent lower than that of a (observationally equivalent) worker matched with a (observationally equivalent) firm facing the median local credit market.
-Moreover, her wage grows at a rate that is 0.32 percent faster for each month of tenure.
-This implies that a typical worker will be lending to the firm over the first 54 months (4.5 years) of his tenure before starting to be "paid back".
+To give a sense of the magnitudes involved, we calculate that the entry wage of a worker matched with a firm facing a local market that has a measure of financial backwardness 50 percent above the median is 18 percent lower than that of a (observationally equivalent) worker matched with a (observationally equivalent) firm facing the median local credit market.
+Moreover, her wage grows at a rate that is 0.33 percent faster than for each month of tenure.
+This implies that a typical worker will be lending to the firm over the first 55 months (about 4.5 years) of his tenure before starting to be "paid back".

 These implicit wage contractual differences can generate substantial flows of funds from workers to firms.
 A representative firm located in the median developed credit market raises from workers as much funds as 11 percent of what it gets from banks.
-This share increases to 30 percent for a firm located in a market at the 75th percentile of our index of financial market backwardness.
-Our estimates of the internal rates of return of these implicit loans range between 1 and 4 percent, depending on the degree of financial development.
+This share increases to 30 percent for a firm located in a market at the 75th percentile of our measure of financial market backwardness.
+Our estimates of the internal rates of return on these implicit loans ranged between 2 and 5 percent, depending on the degree of financial development.
 Interestingly, these rates always sit between the rate on deposits (a measure of the return to workers' savings) and the rate on bank loans (the cost of firm debt), confirming the mutual advantage for contracting by workers and firms in imperfect financial markets.

 Since the response of wage contracts to financial market imperfections should depend on firm and worker characteristics, we rely on observable heterogeneity to further corroborate our findings.
-We find that firms with plausibly more problematic access to the loan market, as measured by the credit score they receive from credit bureaus, react to financial market imperfections by offering steeper wage profiles than firms with easier access to loans - conditioning on being located in the same credit market.
-This is consistent with the idea that firms with more problematic access to credit need to rely on implicit borrowing from workers more than those with easier access.
-Interestingly, this finding is inconsistent with our results simply capturing the idea that better access to the loan market raises investment in human capital and hence the steepness of the wage profile.
-If this were the case, we should find that, as access to credit markets deteriorates, firms with a bad credit score should offer flatter profiles as they curtail investment (including investment in human capital) compared to better score firms.
-We find the exact opposite.
-Similarly, we find that workers who have presumably better access to the loan market and thus better alternative sources of consumption smoothing, as measured by their job position, face a steeper wage tenure profile in response to financial market frictions than workers with more problematic access to the market.
-This is in line with the idea that workers that are less dependent on borrowing are also more willing to implicitly lend to the firm.
+We find that firms with plausibly more problematic access to the loan market, as measured by the credit score they receive from credit bureaus, react to a deterioration in the conditions of the local credit market by offering even steeper wage profiles than firms with easier access to loans.
+Similarly, we find that workers who have presumably better access to the loan market and thus better alternative sources of consumption smoothing, as measured by their job position, face a steeper wage-tenure profile in response to financial market frictions than workers with more problematic access to the market.
+We also argue that the correlation we find between financial development and wage-tenure profiles cannot be explained by factors underlying traditional theories of wage growth by tenure, such as incentive effects (Lazear 1981) or human capital accumulation (Becker 1962).